esztersojtory/vitessce_data/README.md

 For customisation, I highly recommend copying from examples.
 The configs that I have created can be found in this repository in the .h5ad.zarr directories.
 More example configs are available on the [Vitessce Website](http://vitessce.io/examples/), by selecting an example and clicking "Edit" in the top right corner.

 ### Detailed Instructions
-I have uploaded further detailed instructions for config.JSON customisation as well as for constructing a config in R. These can be found at (STILL NEED TO FINISH THIS, this is where the detailed and potentially overwhelming amoutn of info will go.)
+I have uploaded further detailed instructions for config.JSON customisation as well as for constructing a config in R. These can be found at [Additional Documentation folder](https://github.com/esztersojtory/vitessce_data/tree/main/additional_documentation)

 ## Upload JSON